English College, Douai: French Revolution

 After the evacuation of the English students in 1793, the building that housed the college was converted to military barracks and named after Douai native and war hero Pierre François Joseph Durutte (1767–1827).
 It remained a military barracks until it was leveled in 1926.
-Subsequent excavation of the grounds revealed buried relics, including the body of Father John Southworth (1592–1654), an alumnus who had been martyred for his faith.
+Subsequent excavation of the grounds revealed buried relics, including the body of John Southworth (1592–1654), an alumnus who had been martyred for his faith.

-After the Revolution, Bonaparte united all the British establishments in France under one administrator, Rev John Baptist Walsh, an Irishman, Rector of the Irish College in Paris.
+After the Revolution, Bonaparte united all the British establishments in France under one administrator, John Baptist Walsh, an Irishman, Rector of the Irish College in Paris.
 On the Bourbon Restoration, a large sum of money was paid to the British Government to indemnify those who had suffered by the Revolution, though none of this reached the Catholics.
 It was ruled that as the Catholic colleges were carried on in France for the sole reason that they were illegal in England, they must be considered French, not English, establishments, though the buildings were restored to their rightful owners.
 An old tradition, considered credible by antiquarian Joseph Gillow, holds that the funds were diverted to complete the furnishings of George IV's Royal Pavilion at Brighton.

 With the laws of separation of Church and State implemented in 1905, all the property of the English Benedictines was confiscated by the French state.
 The community thus returned to England, reestablishing its monastery and school at Woolhampton in Berkshire, in proximity to London.

+Present-day

+The college's buildings now house the Institution Saint-Jean de Douai, a public-private school for children.